Intrinsic Stochastic Differential Equations and Extended Ito Formula on Manifolds: Some equivalent representations and extended Ito formulae.

-A naive approach of numerical computations in local chart is always available.
-Alternatively, one can convert an Intrinsic SDE into a Stratonovich SDE and use numerical methods from \cite{malham2008stochastic}.
-In literature one finds many numerical methods for Stratonovich SDEs on manifolds, e.g. in \cite{malham2008stochastic,castell1995efficient}.
-Readers will find plenty of references on other numerical methods for Stratonovich SDEs in \cite{malham2008stochastic}.
-In \cite{armstrong2018intrinsic}, 2-jet approach has been considered to construct Intrinsic SDEs so that it assists in numerical computations.
-In this section we show that we can convert the Intrinsic SDE into an equivalent Belopolskya-Daletskii type SDE to exploit the underlying flow of second order differential equation for numerical computations.
-In order to to get the Belopolskya-Daletskii form for the given Intrinsic SDE, we first convert the given Intrinsic SDE into standard Ito SDE and then consider the Belopolskya-Daletskii form for the resulting standard Ito SDE.
-The idea of converting Intrinsic SDEs into standard Ito SDE/Stratonovich SDE and vice-versa is not a new one and has been discussed in chapter 1 of \cite{rossi2022rough}.
+In this section we show that we can convert the Intrinsic SDE into an equivalent Belopolskya-Daletskii type SDE.
+In order to get the Belopolskya-Daletskii form for the given Intrinsic SDE, we first convert the given Intrinsic SDE into standard Ito SDE and then consider the Belopolskya-Daletskii form for the resulting standard Ito SDE.
+The idea of converting Intrinsic SDEs into standard Ito SDE/Stratonovich SDE and vice-versa is well-known.
 What we consider here are equivalent representations of Intrinsic SDEs obtained using the diffusion generator approach.
+Furthermore, based on these conversion formulae, we give the extended Ito type formula for Intrinsic SDEs on manifolds.